Ofomn/pipeline_with_Sklearn/README.md

 ## Dateset

-This dataset what initially imported from pycaret libraries and then saved as a 'csv file'
+This dataset what initially imported from pycaret libraries and then saved as a `csv file`.